mehulgupta1816/TIMETABLE_NOTIFIER/statement.md

 PROBLEM STATEMENT:

 Students or professionals often miss important classes, meetings, or scheduled events because they rely solely on static, easy-to-forget paper timetables or require manual checking of digital calendars.
-This leads to missed learning opportunities, professional commitments, and wasted time due to being unprepared or late.
+This leads to missed learning opportunities, professional commitments and events, and wasted time due to being unprepared or late.

 SCOPE OF THE PROJECT: